mtashi/Assisted-Target-Detection/README.md

 and ground-truthed search and rescue (SAR) dataset.
 I used a new dataset for airborne SAR collected in 2014 by the National Research Council Flight Research Laboratory (NRC-FRL) and labeled approximately 40,000 frames, to extract roughly 20,000 negative and 20,000 positive images.
-Then I tested three ATD methods on this dataset in order to develop more advanced assisted target detection algorithms for thermal infrared (IR) images.
+Then I tested three ATD methods including Matched Filters, Histogram of Oriented Gradients, and Faster R-CNN on this dataset in order to develop more advanced assisted target detection algorithms for thermal infrared (IR) images.